lpsinger/gwcelery/doc/quickstart.rst

 --------

-Before starting GWCelery, you need to authenticate for access to GraceDB and LVAlert and make sure that you have a Redis server running.
+Before starting GWCelery, you need to authenticate for access to GraceDB and IGWN Alert and make sure that you have a Redis server running.
 Once you have completed those steps, you can start each of the GWCelery manually.

 Authentication